-RESULTS :
+RESULTS

-4.1 Socio-Demographic Profile :
+4.1 Socio-Demographic Profile

 A total of 300 adolescents participated in the study.
 The socio-demographic details are summarized in Table 1.
 The mean age of participants was 15.2 ± 2.1 years, ranging from 10 to 19 years.
 The majority belonged to lower-middle-income households (65%).
 The study sample comprised 60% females and 40% males, with 55% enrolled in government schools and 45% in private schools.

-Table 1: Socio-Demographic Profile of Participants (N = 200)
+Table 1.
+Socio-Demographic Profile of Participants (N = 200)